-4.6 New Depot Access Agreements and amendments to access agreements will not be redacted prior to being placed on ORR's public register unless a request for redaction is made to us.
-We will consider any request for redaction in line with ORR's policy on redactions.
+4.6 New Station Access Agreements and amendments to access agreements will not be redacted prior to being placed on ORR's public register unless a request for redaction is made to us.
+We will consider any request for redaction in line with ORR's policy on redactions, which can be found here.